rasterio/rasterio/docs/cli.rst

 as a python script.

-The rio program is developed using the `Click <http://click.pocoo.org/>`__ framwork.
+The rio program is developed using the `Click <http://click.pocoo.org/>`__ framework.
 Its plugin system allows external modules to share a common namespace and handling of context variables.

 .. code-block:: console